Josholeary/AdvWebMap/README.md

 - Database Updating
 ![DBUpdated](screenshots/DBUpdated.png)

-- Final step of deployment (Nginx fail)
+- Final step of deployment (Nginx fail):

+I set up my domain name on Namecheap and a Digital Ocean droplet with all docker containers installed and running besides Nginx which caused an issue with deployment.
+I tried to resolve this issue but the port was occupied and the articles revolving around this issue did not have a resolution.

 ![Error](screenshots/Nginxfail.png)